Atchisson AA-12: History

-Ammunition

-The AA-12 is capable of firing various types of 12-gauge ammunition such as buckshot and slugs.
+In 2018, the company Sol Invictus arms introduced a semi-automatic version of the AA-12 for the civilian market, featuring it in the SHOT Show 2019.
+In late 2019, the Bureau of Alcohol, Tobacco, Firearms and Explosives ordered a recall of civilian AA-12 shotguns produced by BC Engineering (a company owned by Boje Cornils), claiming that the semi-automatic shotgun was a machine gun.
+As a result Sol Invictus Arms paused the production of their AA-12.

 Usage

 By 2004, ten firing models of the AA-12 had been produced and were demonstrated to the United States Marine Corps, who did not adopt the weapon.

-The HAMMER unmanned defense system by More Industries proposed to use dual-mounted AA-12s on the H2X-40 turret.
+The Hammer unmanned defense system by More Industries proposed to use dual-mounted AA-12s on the H2X-40 turret.
 Neural Robotics also wanted to mount the weapon on their AutoCopter unmanned aerial vehicle.